Superkikim/casambi-bt-hass/docs/SWITCH_EVENTS.md

    - `button`: The button number (0-based)
    - `action`: The event type (button_press, button_release, etc.)

-**Important Notes about Switch Events:**
-- The integration now correctly extracts button IDs that match the Casambi app
-- Irrelevant notification events (button=0) are automatically filtered out
-- Both standard and EVO firmware switches are properly supported

 #### Method 2: Verifying Unit ID in Casambi App
 If you see multiple events with different `unit_id` values, verify the correct one: